taowis/OmicsDesk/README.md

 ## 📬 Citation

-If you use SingleCellDesk in your research, please cite the associated JOSS paper (under review).
+If you use OmicsDesk in your research, please cite the associated JOSS paper (under review).
 You can also cite the software repository:

-> K Lai (2024). *SingleCellDesk: A Modular Toolkit for Downstream Single-Cell RNA-seq Analysis in R*.
-Journal of Open Source Software (under review). https://github.com/biosciences/SingleCellDesk
+> K Lai (2024). *OmicsDesk: A Modular Toolkit for Downstream Single-Cell RNA-seq Analysis in R*.
+Journal of Open Source Software (under review). https://github.com/biosciences/OmicsDesk